I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iportwavertstream-getphysicalpagescount.md

 <p><code>GetPhysicalPagesCount</code> method returns the count of physical pages in the MDL.</p>

 ## -remarks
 <p>The miniport driver uses this call to determine the number of physical pages that are contained within an MDL.
 The count is typically used in the process of programming the DMA hardware.</p>

-<p>The miniport driver uses this call to determine the number of physical pages that are contained within an MDL.
-The count is typically used in the process of programming the DMA hardware.</p>

 ## -requirements